rob-murray/ui-message-queue/README.md

     messageQueue.push("Finally, one more message");
 ```

-These will be displayed in a FIFO method.
+These will be displayed in a FIFO method with each message for that set period of time.

-Please see the demo for full example.
+See the demo for a cool, super useful example.

 ## Contributions